alexsyo/zoo105/README.md

 ## Preview

-Preview the app on Google Chrome (Require the extension 'Ripple Emulator' installed):
+Preview the app on Google Chrome (require the extension 'Ripple Emulator' installed):
 ```
 gulp
 ```